It was a nice and calm work day when suddenly a wild colleague appeared in front of my desk and asked:

 -mno-red-zone gcc flag.
 It’s set

-But remember that we weren’t be able to build with
+But remember that we were not able to build with

 kbuild because it was